Transgender rights in New Zealand: The right to healthcare, and protection from discrimination on basis of health

+The use of gender-affirming care for transgender people is supported by The Professional Association for Transgender Health Aotearoa (PATHA), The Royal Australian and New Zealand College of Psychiatrists (RANZCP), The Australian and New Zealand Professional Association for Transgender Health (ANZPATH), the Society of Youth Health Professionals Aotearoa New Zealand (SYHPANZ), the New Zealand Sexual Health Society and the New Zealand Society of Endocrinology.

 The health issues faced by transgender and non-binary people are particularly complex.
 Many general practitioners in New Zealand are unaware of medical issues and practices for transgender people, which is problematic when GPs are required to refer their patient on to specialist services.
-Indeed, it is difficult to have a set practice for transgender and non-binary people because their needs and wants can be highly individualised, particularly in relation to cultural considerations and as gender identities can vary greatly from simply "male" or "female".
+It is difficult to have a set practice for transgender and non-binary people because their needs and wants can be highly individualised, particularly in relation to cultural considerations and as gender identities can vary greatly from simply "male" or "female".

 Currently, the Human Rights Act 1993 prohibits discrimination on the basis of disability, including psychological abnormality.
 However, the Human Rights Commission Action Plan of 2004 noted that associating gender identity with "abnormality" can have a negative impact on the lives of those affected.
 Whilst the medical community accepts transgender identification as a medical issue, there is concern with it being depicted as an illness.
 Currently a diagnosis of Gender Identity Disorder is often required before further treatment or referrals can be given.
-The World Professional Association for Transgender Health have stated that gender identification is very broad and crosses cultures and should not be considered as an illness, particularly as this can lead to stigma which can lead to mental health issues in those with different gender identities.
-Whilst gender dysphoria may be severe enough in some cases to justify a mental health diagnosis, there is concern that this diagnosis is used as "a license for the stigmatization or for the deprivation of civil and human rights."
+The World Professional Association for Transgender Health has stated that gender identification is very broad and crosses cultures and should not be considered as an illness, particularly as this can lead to stigma which can lead to mental health issues in those with different gender identities.
+Whilst gender dysphoria may be severe enough in some cases to justify a mental health diagnosis, there is concern that this diagnosis is used as "a license for the stigmatization or for the deprivation of civil and human rights".

 The cost of healthcare can be a significant barrier.
 Input from a mental health professional may be required for further treatment but not funded, limiting the service to those who can afford it.
 Four types of hormone treatments are subsidised through Pharmac, including puberty blockers, oestrogen, androgen blockers and testosterone.
 Currently, psychological input or counselling may be required to ensure fully informed consent, as some treatments are not fully reversible.